 Student Code of Conduct

-The Student Code of Conduct has been formulated to provide a clear statement of the University's expectations of students in respect of academic matters and personal behaviour.
+The Code of Conduct for Students has been formulated to provide a clear statement of the University's expectations of students in respect of academic matters and personal behaviour.
 Study at the University presents opportunities for interacting with other members of the University community.
 The University recognises and values the diversity of student experiences and expectations, and is committed to treating students, both academically and personally, in a fair and transparent manner.
 All students, in return, are asked to comply with the requirements set down in this Code of Conduct.

 View the University of Sydney’s policy on Academic honesty below.
 Additionally you will find academic honesty guidelines specific to each unit of study in each unit's Blackboard site.
+See the Academic Honesty in Coursework Policy

 Attendance at laboratory classes, tutorials and clinical placements is compulsory for all students unless it is explicitly stated in the syllabus document that attendance is optional for that UoS, or a student has received an exemption from the UoS coordinator.